-1972.
+Estimates of the cash disbursements for benefits by payment route are also prepared by projecting the cash disbursements in the most recent fiscal year, 1973.
 The two sets of projected estimates of cash expenditures are compared and adjustments made until the projections agree.
 These adjustments depend on the relative strength and weaknesses of incurred and cash projections.
 The projected aggregate cash benefits paid are summarized in table B11.